sanjivpractice/petadoption/README.md

 ### Unit tests:
 Quite a few unit tests (within the allowed time) have been written that tests various happy path and negative/boundary conditions for the core piece of functionality.
 I would ideally target 100% code coverage - yes its possible using "Clean Code"  best practices.
 Code coverage can be mainly used to see what areas of functionality or programming logoic have not been tested.
 A hihger code coverage metric can also add to the level of confidence a team has in its codebase.
 Also with future enhancements, bugfixes one can make sure that existing functionality is not broken.
+     I prefer the use of the mocking lib called Mockito and not powermock or JMockit since it forces you to write CLEAN CODE.

 ### IT tests:
    - For integration tests I would use Junit again in this case to instantiate the PetAdoptionRunner (with appropriate args) and let it run all the way through.